hapijs/joi/API.md

 - `id` - an alphanumeric string (plus `_`) used to identify the schema.

 If no id is set, the schema id defaults to the object key it is associated with.
-If the schema is used in an array or alternatives type and no id is set, the schema in unreachable.
+If the schema is used in an array or alternatives type and no id is set, the schema is unreachable.

 #### `any.invalid(...values)` - aliases: `disallow`, `not`